[Scroll down for the interactive timeline]

-At an International Olympic Committee ceremony held in early February before the start of the Sochi Olympics, IOC President Thomas Bach appealed to nations to leave their political differences at the door.
+Just before the start of the 2014 Winter Olympics in Sochi, International Olympic Committee President Thomas Bach implored nations at odds with Russia to leave their political differences at the door.

 “Sport can only contribute to development and peace if it’s not used as a stage for political dissent or for trying to score points in … political contests,” he said, echoing a rule in the Olympic charter eschewing political demonstrations.
 “Have the courage to address your disagreements in a peaceful direct political dialogue and not on the backs of the athletes.”

-But as might be expected at any major gathering of widely diverse nations, political tensions inevitably creep into the fold.
-The Olympics have long been used as an arena for political posturing and a stage to voice dissent.
+But as might be expected at any major gathering of representatives from widely diverse nations, sometimes at odds with each other, political tensions inevitably creep into the fold.
+In fact, the Olympics have long been used as an arena for political posturing and a stage to voice dissent.